MI-OSiRIS/mi-osiris.github.io/components/tuning.md

 ## Network Tuning

 These are applied to every machine in OSiRIS.
-They are collected from a variety of sources including https://fasterdata.es.net/host-tuning/linux/ and others.
+They are collected from a variety of sources including <a href="https://fasterdata.es.net/host-tuning/linux/">ESNet recommendations</a> and others.

 <pre>